 It is MANDATORY to wear a face mask and practice social distancing when you are in public areas.

-Some local business decided to keep closed for the entire season of 2020.
+Some local businesses decided to keep closed for the entire season of 2020.

-Some local business (restaurants, gift shops, etc.) are opened based on the governor's reopening protocols.
+Most local businesses (restaurants, gift shops, etc.) are opened based on the governor's reopening protocols.

 Please bring face masks with you.
 At this point, it is MANDATORY for people to wear a mask in most of the public areas in Provincetown.
 And the Board of Health requires guests to wear a mask when they are walking in common spaces in our house, such as hallways and stairs.
 It does NOT have to be a medical or N95 mask.
 A simple cloth mask would do, or even just using a bandana to cover your mouth and nose.